 Being in the mint family, lemon balm is a great herb for those who seem to have no luck gardening with herbs.
 The bright, lemony flavor is fun to brush up against and picking a leaf to nibble becomes a right of passage for any little gardeners that are trying their hand at growing.

-Even on the farm, with acres of room, I grow lemon balm all season and cut it back only if it starts to bloom or I am ready to take apart the garden for the year.
+You can grow lemon balm all season and cut it back only if it starts to bloom or if are ready to take apart the garden for the year.
 This makes it easy to have lush areas of herbs in places that get forgotten.
 Lemon balm is a rewarding herb for the beginner to grow.Continue to 5 of 5 below.

 05 of 05